 Is This All I Do With My Life?

-When I must be dragged (kicking and screaming sometimes!) from the past to the present, I am a part-time clerk in a dollar store.
-I also spent 3 years as a foster parent and 8 years as a 911 dispatcher in both Pleasants and Wood counties in West Virginia.; the latter of which elected me "Telecommunicator of the Year" for 2001--an honor of which I am very proud.
-I began my dispatch career in Lake Worth, Fla; where I worked for a year back in the late 1980's.
-Although I left my first dispatch position to pursue other avenues of employment, it seemed to draw me back in!
+When I must be dragged (kicking and screaming sometimes!) from the past to the present, I work as an office aide in a law enforcement capacity.
+I also spent 3 years as a foster parent and 9 years as a 911 dispatcher in both Pleasants and Wood counties in West Virginia.; the latter of which elected me "Telecommunicator of the Year" for 2001--an honor of which I am very proud.
+I began my dispatch career in Lake Worth, Fla; where I worked back in the late 1980's.
+Although I left my first dispatch position to pursue other avenues of employment, law enforcement seems to draw me back in!

 When not at work, spending time with my grandchildren or on the computer, you'll either find me in the kitchen (I love to cook), in the garden, or watching football with my hubby.
-I am the proud parent of a son named Mark and 2 daughters named Julie and Nicole; and I LOVE being Nona to their children!
+I am the proud parent of a son and 2 daughters, and I LOVE being Nona to their children!
 I also love music; and while my favorite band is Led Zeppelin, I enjoy a wide variety of music; from classic rock to jazz, swing, 60's, 70's, 80's, and even a few of the newer rock bands.

 Another thing that is hard about living so far away from "home" is losing touch with those that you grew up with, went to school with, etc. I love hearing from old classmates or people I used to know from Deggeller or Conklin Amusements.
-My e-mail address is at the bottom of the page, you can sign the guestbook, or you can find me on FaceBook.
+My e-mail address is at the bottom of the page, or you can find me on Facebook.